12 Steps You Can Take to Reduce Bounce Rate on Your Website

 What causes a high bounce rate?

-This could be because you have moved the content they were expecting to find without implementing a redirect.
-Maybe this content was never there to begin with, or maybe the ad or referral article created wrong expectations.
+A high bounce rate usually means that a visitor didn’t find what they were looking for.
+This could be because you have moved the content they were expecting to find without implementing a redirect, the content was never there, to begin with, or the ad or referral article created wrong expectations.

-Also, a high bounce rate often shows that your website is too slow or difficult to use, or there is no clear call to action telling the visitor what they should do next.
+Additionally, a high bounce rate often shows that your website is too slow or difficult to use, or there is no clear call to action telling the visitor what they should do next.

 Why you should improve your bounce rate